opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvAddWeighted(const CvArr* src1, double alpha, const CvArr* src2, double beta, double gamma, CvArr* dst)
 .. ocv:pyoldfunction:: cv.AddWeighted(src1, alpha, src2, beta, gamma, dst)-> None

-    :param src1: First source array.
+    :param src1: first source array.

-    :param alpha: Weight for the first array elements.
+    :param alpha: weight of the first array elements.

-    :param src2: Second source array of the same size and channel number as  ``src1`` .
+    :param src2: second source array of the same size and channel number as  ``src1``.

-    :param beta: Weight for the second array elements.
+    :param beta: weight of the second array elements.

-    :param dst: Destination array that has the same size and number of channels as the input arrays.
+    :param dst: output array that has the same size and number of channels as the input arrays.

-    :param gamma: Scalar added to each sum.
+    :param gamma: scalar added to each sum.

-    :param dtype: Optional depth of the destination array.
-When both input arrays have the same depth, ``dtype`` can be set to ``-1``, which will be equivalent to ``src1.depth()``.
+    :param dtype: optional depth of the destination array; when both input arrays have the same depth, ``dtype`` can be set to ``-1``, which will be equivalent to ``src1.depth()``.

 The function ``addWeighted`` calculates the weighted sum of two arrays as follows: